The Secret of the Golden Flower

-The Secret of the Golden Flower (太乙金華宗旨 (Tàiyǐ Jīnhuá Zōngzhǐ)) is a Chinese Taoist book on neidan (inner alchemy) meditation, which also mixes Buddhist teachings with some Confucian thoughts.
+The Secret of the Golden Flower (太乙金華宗旨 (Tàiyǐ Jīnhuá Zōngzhǐ)) is a Chinese Taoist traditional medical textbook on neidan (inner alchemy) meditation, which also mixes Buddhist teachings with some Confucian thoughts.
 It was written by means of the spirit-writing (fuji) technique, through two groups, in 1688 and 1692.
-After the publication of the translation by Richard Wilhelm, with commentary by Carl Gustav Jung, it became modernly popularized among Westerners as a Chinese "religious classic", and is read in psychological circles for analytical and transpersonal psychology considerations of Taoist meditations, although it receives little attention in the East.
+After publication of the translation by Richard Wilhelm, with commentary by Carl Gustav Jung, it became modernly popularized among Westerners as a Chinese "religious classic", and is read in psychological circles for analytical and transpersonal psychology considerations of Taoist meditations, although it received little attention in the East.